allenjbTX/mbe/README.md

 The `tests/` folder contains example clusters and a populated `_mbe_tmp/` tree produced by a prior run which can be used as a reference for expected output layout.

-## License & contributions

-Refer to the repository owner for license and contribution policies.

----

-For troubleshooting or to request a feature (parallelism, different fragmentation heuristics, better error handling), open an issue or send a description of the desired behavior with an example input.